jburer/mysampleapi/README.md

 ## myDockerSetup

-Create the `mysimplenetwork` network. _All images in this app are pre-configured to use this network by design._
+Create the `mysimplenetwork` network.

+_**PLEASE NOTE:** All images in this app are pre-configured to use this network by design._
+_Creating the network first allows each image to be created independently._

 <pre>
     docker network create mysimplenetwork